KripkesBeard/KripkesBeard.github.io/index.md

 ### [Programming for Philosophers]()

+#### A tutorial for philosophers to gain programming skills applicable to their field

 This is a textbook meant to introduce philosophers, linguists, and foundationally inclined mathematicians to functional and logic programming with applications to their fields.
 First Prolog is introduced, culminating with a nonmonotonic theorem prover used to represent formalized epistemic reasoning.
 Next, Scheme is introduced, with applications aimed towards understanding referential transparency, quotation and quasiquotation, self reference, the halting problem, and fixed points.
 Finally, Haskell is introduced and used as a